ScrappyCocco/DirectX-DXR-Tutorials/2-Dx12DXRTriangle-PerspectiveCamera/README.md

 ![Screenshot of Dx12 basic triangle using Raytracing on a Perspective Camera](ReadmeMedia/screenshot.png)

-# [Nvidia] DirectX 12 Raytracing "HelloTriangle" - Perspective Camera
+# [Nvidia] DXR "HelloTriangle" - Perspective Camera
-This is the basic rendering triangle of tutorial 0 rendered using Raytracing,
+This is the Raytracing triangle of Tutorial 1, extended using a more "natural" perspective camera.

 As in tutorial 1, you can switch between the standard rasterized version (default) and the raytraced version (the one in the screenshot) by pressing SPACE.